schemaanalyst-team/ineffective-mutants/README.md

 This repository contains replication materials for the paper *"Automatic Detection and Removal of Ineffective Mutants for the Mutation Analysis of Relational Database Schemas"*.
-If you would like to learn more about this paper, then please contact one or both of the paper's leader authors, [Phil McMinn](http://mcminn.io/) and [Gregory M.
+If you would like to learn more about this paper, then please contact one or both of the paper's lead authors, [Phil McMinn](http://mcminn.io/) and [Gregory M.
 Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham/).
-When possible, these authors will update this repository with additional details.
-For now, the remainder of this documentation furnishes an overview of the key scripts.
+When possible and as needed, these lead authors will update this repository with additional details.
+For now, the remainder of this documentation furnishes an overview of the key scripts and the artifacts arising from a manual analysis completed by the paper's first author.

 ## Creating Data Tables with the Ruby Scripts